-(EFI) Electronic fuel injection engines use the crankshaft position sensor signal for fuel and injector timing.
-It's often used along with the camshaft position sensor to compute ignition timing.
-Distributorless ignition systems require a crank sensor.
-They're typically diagnosed with a scan tool and an ohmmeter.
+(EFI) Electronic fuel-injected engines use the (CKP) crankshaft position and (CMP) camshaft position sensor signal for ignition and injector timing.
+Distributorless ignition systems require a crankshaft position sensor.

 A loose plug on a crankshaft position sensor will result in an intermittent circuit, stalling, and a no-start condition.
 Because of the intermittent circuit, the engine will run one minute and not the next.
-An open in the circuit would result in no signal and a no-start condition.
-The PCM would not get the signal.
+The ECM would not get a consistent signal.
 A faulty sensor will result in the same stalling and no-start condition.
-Make sure the sensor's clip snaps in correctly.

-These sensors are usually located behind the harmonic balancer (sometimes on the block sensing a ring on the crankshaft or flywheel) and can become contaminated from hot engine oil or coolant.
-Inspect the ring and check the waveform with a scanner or oscilloscope to make sure amplitude and frequency remain consistent.
+Located behind the harmonic balancer, on the crankshaft, or the flywheel, it can become contaminated from hot engine oil or coolant.
+Inspect the teeth on the sprocket and check the waveform with a scanner or oscilloscope to ensure amplitude and frequency remain consistent.